lkwilson/mcmgr/README.md

 ## `send`

 Send a single command to the server.
 This is useful for quick things and for avoiding interacting with the server.

+## `status`

+Output status for the current server.
+This is a good check to make sure the env.sh is correct.

 # Backups